 How can you achieve the zoom effect?
 Simply begin by slowing down the shutter speed of your camera to ensure longer exposure.
 After that, zoom in or out as you take the photo.
 With a few tries and practice, you can learn the perfect timing required to create mesmerizing zoomed shots full of motion and drama.
 While taking this sort of photo, ensure that your camera is perfectly still.
 A long exposure captures every detail and is significantly affected by movement.
 A little vibration in the camera, while the shutter is open, can negatively alter the final shot.
 Therefore, ensure that your body, arms, and hands are stable when taking a shot with the zoom effect.
 A remote shutter release will definitely come in handy at this point if you are not proficient with setting your shutter speed.

-Thanks to modern technology, we can now take shots that are clear, dramatic and full of emotion without having to be there!
+Thanks to zoom photography, we can take shots that are clear, dramatic and full of emotion without having to be in their midst!
 The zoom lens helps us to get much closer to our subjects and avoid disturbing the scene where necessary.
 With the tips indicated above, you can take perfect zoomed-in shots.
-Apply them in your photography to wow your audience and capture your subjects like never before. remember to bring your creativity, you will need it now more than ever!
+Apply them in your photography to wow your audience and capture your subjects like never before.
+Remember to bring your creativity, you will need it now more than ever!